Basics of Pool Water Saturation Index

 (pH) + (temperature in Fahrenheit) + (calcium hardness) + [(total alkalinity) – (CYA correction factor at the current pH)] – (TDS) = LSI.

-This link will provide a table to help you find variable values and determine other factors with the raw data.
+This link provides a table to help you find variable values and determine other factors using the raw data.

 Remember that your pool water is doing well as long as your final LSI number is between -0.3 and +0.3.
-Minor corrections in chemicals and keeping up with your temperature are crucial to making changes if necessary.
+Minor chemical corrections and keeping up with your temperature are crucial to making changes if necessary.

 Get My Free Pool Care Checklist